awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 ## Export to a Data Wrangler Job<a name="data-wrangler-data-export-processing"></a>

-If you export a Data Wrangler job Jupyter Notebook, we recommend that you select **Python 3 \(Data Science\)** for the **Kernel** and run it directly in Studio to execute your data flow and process your data\.
+If you export a Data Wrangler job Jupyter Notebook, we recommend that you select **Python 3 \(Data Science\)** for the **Kernel** and run it directly in Studio to run your data flow and process your data\.
 Follow the instructions in the notebook to launch your Data Wrangler job\.

 Data Wrangler jobs use processing jobs to process your data\.
 You can run these processing jobs using `ml.m5.4xl`, `ml.m5.12xl`, and `ml.m5.24xl` instances and support one instance count\.
 By default, the notebook that is exported from Data Wrangler sets the following `instance_count` and `instance_type`: